charakageethal/learn2fix-journal-ext/README.md

 # learn2fix-journal-ext
 [Learn2Fix](https://github.com/mboehme/learn2fix) is a human-in-the-loop Automatic Program Repair (APR) technique for programs taking numeric inputs.
 In this journal extension, Learn2Fix is tested with different classification algorithms, in addition to [INCAL](https://github.com/ML-KULeuven/incal), and one more automated program repair tool, [Angelix](https://github.com/mechtaev/angelix).
 Also, the impact of incorrectly labelled test on oracle learning and APR is tested as well.
-Moreover, we have created an interactive user interface that works with the <i>steve error</i> in the [triangle classification problem] (https://russcon.org/triangle_classification.html).
+Moreover, we have created an interactive user interface that works with the *steve error* in the [triangle classification problem](https://russcon.org/triangle_classification.html).

+Learn2Fix is tested with the following classification algorithm in machine learning.
+1) INCAL (Incremental SMT Constraint Learner)
+2) Decision Tree
+3) AdaBoost
+4) Support Vector Machines
+5) Na&iuml;ve Bayes
+6) Neural networks (Two configurations)

 ## Step 1- Install Supporting Components
 Use the followng commands to Python3.7, numpy (https://numpy.org/) and scikit-learn (https://scikit-learn.org/stable/)